Rockies vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Arenado has recorded a base hit in two straight games.
-In his last five games he is batting .105 with a double, a walk and an RBI.
+- Arenado has picked up at least one hit in three games in a row.
+In his last five games he is batting .250 with a double, a home run, a walk and two RBI.

 Arenado Recent Games